dbaelz/adaptify/README.md

 # Adaptify

-A library for adaptive code execution with Dart.
+A library for adaptive decision-making with Dart.
+This library supports the standalone VM and dart2js.